 Pagosa Springs and Durango wine enthusiasts are discovering these small regional wineries, like our vineyard and winery is a source of some of their favorite wines.

 2015 Spring, Summer and Fall Hours:

-Our wine tasting includes light snacks to clear the pallet.
+Our wine tasting includes light snacks to clear the palate.
 Chocolate is available for our dessert wines.

 Our wines are small in production, so we only sell at a few local places.